-Any offering and sale under this prospectus may be made on one or more exchanges or in the over-the-counter market, or otherwise a prices and at terms then prevailing or at prices related to the then-current market price, or in negotiated transactions.
+Any offering and sale under this prospectus may be made on one or more national securities exchanges or in the over-the-counter market, or otherwise at prices and on terms then prevailing or at prices related to the then-current market price, or in negotiated transactions.
 If there is a material disparity between any such offering price and the market price of the common units at the time of such offering, the various factors considered in determining such offering price will be described in the prospectus supplement relating to such offering.